Table of Contents

-Herpes infections are very common; most adults have one or more herpes infection in their life.
-Herpes infections caused by Herpesviridae viruses, a family of DNA viruses.
+Herpes infections are very common; most adults have one or more herpes infections in their lifetime.
+Herpes infections are caused by herpesviridae viruses, a family of DNA viruses.

 Herpes Simplex Infections

-Although both HSV1 and HSV2 can cause orofacial and genital infections, HSV1 is more commonly causes the former and HSV2, the latter.
+Although both herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2) can cause orofacial and genital infections, HSV-1 more commonly causes the former and HSV-2 the latter.

-- HSV 1 causes predominant infection in the oral-labial areas (areas above the waist).
+- HSV-1 predominantly causes infections of the labial areas (areas above the waist).

-- HSV 2 causes predominant infections in the genital areas (areas below the waist).
+- HSV-2 predominantly causes infections in the genital areas (areas below the waist).

-Clinical manifestations and course of the infection depend on the patients’ age and immunological status, ranging from asymptomatic subclinical infections to life threatening in immunocompromised patients.
+Clinical manifestations and the course of the infection depend on the patient’s age and immunological status, ranging from asymptomatic subclinical infections to life-threatening infections in immunocompromised patients.
 Primary infections tend to be more severe, with systemic signs and symptoms, while repeated infections usually show isolated local involvement.

-HSV viremia is another chief mechanism seen in HSV type 2 responsible for extension of infection.
+HSV viremia is another chief mechanism for the extension of infection with HSV-2.

-In case of HSV 1, latent infection is most commonly observed in the trigeminal ganglia.
-While in HSV 2 infection, sacral root ganglia (s2-s5) is most frequently affected.
+In the case of HSV-1, latent infection is most commonly observed in the trigeminal ganglia.
+While in HSV-2 infection, the sacral root ganglia (S2–S5) are most frequently affected.

-- Primary infection (where the host acquires the infection for both the type of HSV for the first time and lacks the antibodies in the serum).
+- Primary infection (the host acquires the infection for either type of HSV for the first time and lacks the antibodies in the serum)

-- Reactivation of HSV in latent affected neurons.
+- Reactivation of HSV in affected neurons (latent)

-When compared to recurrent infection, primary infection has longer duration of symptoms.
-It involves both mucosal and extra-mucosal sites.
-The incubation period for both the types of HSV infection is 6–8 days.
+When compared to recurrent infection, the primary infection has a longer duration of symptoms because it involves both mucosal and extramucosal sites.
+The incubation period for both types of HSV infection is 6–8 days.